spf13/cobra/shell_completions.md

 ### Limitations

-* Custom completions implemented in Bash scripting (legacy) are not supported and will be ignored for `powershell` (including the use of the `BashCompCustom` flag annotation).
+* Custom completions implemented in bash scripting (legacy) are not supported and will be ignored for `powershell` (including the use of the `BashCompCustom` flag annotation).
   * You should instead use `ValidArgsFunction` and `RegisterFlagCompletionFunc()` which are portable to the different shells (`bash`, `zsh`, `fish`, `powershell`).
 * The function `MarkFlagCustom()` is not supported and will be ignored for `powershell`.
   * You should instead use `RegisterFlagCompletionFunc()`.